serverless/blog/posts/2017-04-21-introducing-serverless-plugin-iopipe.md

 ---
-title: Introducing the IOpipe Serverless Plugin
+title: Enhanced Analytics & Monitoring for your Serverless Apps with the IOpipe Serverless Plugin - Now in Beta
-description: Activate analytics and alerts quickly by automatically wrapping your Serverless functions with IOpipe
+description: Activate analytics and alerts quickly by automatically wrapping your Serverless functions with IOpipe.
-date: 2017-04-017
+date: 2017-04-21
 thumbnail: https://s3-us-west-2.amazonaws.com/iopipe-public/iopipe-serverless-logo.png
 layout: Post
 authors: